axmolengine/axmol/extensions/scripting/lua-bindings/MIGRATION.md

 * the peer/table and identity bridge used by adapter classes and old Lua object tables;
-* `AxluaCallbackRegistry` adapters for WebSocket, XMLHttpRequest, ScrollView, TableView, Spine, FairyGUI, and other `registerScriptHandler` APIs that are still present in the public Lua surface;
+* the public `registerScriptHandler` method names where Lua compatibility still requires them; their implementations now own protected callbacks directly;
 * `NodeEx.lua`'s fluent helpers, lifecycle event-name bridge, and compatibility aliases;
 * deprecated Lua method names and the historical numeric-overload conversion